 Audit Findings Documentation

-Reporting the findings of the audit in the documentation of the findings is done.
-The audit scope, objectives, methodology, evidence, evaluation, audit NCs, observations, audit conclusion, and recommendation are all included, along with any other pertinent data.
-The documentation of the audit findings must be objective, accurate, complete, accurate, and clear.
+The documentation of findings records all BRC audit results.
+It includes the audit scope, objectives, methodology, evidence, evaluation, and non-conformances.
+Furthermore, it covers observations, the audit conclusion, and recommendations alongside any other pertinent data.
+The documentation must be objective, accurate, complete, and clear.

 Root Cause Analysis